aliqasemzadeh/micro/README.md

-# micro
-Micro Programming For Student.
+# Micro Programming For Student.

+We have two folder:

+## class
+This folder cotain microproccessor class content.

+## workshop
+This folder cotain workshop content.